Diabetes Insipidus -post-neurosurgical management of acute

 This is immediate DI (hours to days), a variable period of SIADH (days), followed by permanent DI

-Avoid over-treatment with AVP analogues until DI is permanent
+Avoid over-treatment with AVP analogues until DI is permanent (earn each dose of DDAVP)

 - A number of factors can complicate peri-operative fluid